openbmc/phosphor-power/phosphor-power-sequencer/docs/config_file/README.md

 ## Overview

-The `phosphor-power-sequencer` configuration file (config file) contains information about the power sequencer device within a system.
-This device is responsible for enabling the voltage rails in order and monitoring them for pgood faults.
+The `phosphor-power-sequencer` application is controlled by a configuration file (config file).
+The config file contains information about the chassis, power sequencer devices, GPIOs, and voltage rails within the system.

-The information in the config file is used to determine which voltage rail caused a pgood fault.
+This information is used to power the system on/off, detect [pgood faults](../pgood_faults.md), and identify the voltage rail that caused for a pgood fault.

 The config file is optional.
+If no file is found, the application will do the
+following:

+- Assume this is a single chassis system.
+- Assume the standard [GPIO names](../named_gpios.md) are used to power the system on/off and detect pgood faults.
-If no file is found, the application will log a general error when a pgood fault occurs.
-No specific rail will be identified.
+- Log a general error if a pgood fault occurs.
+No specific voltage rail will be identified.

 ## Data Format